Also known as: Augmentation mentoplasty and Genioplasty

 Rare side effects include:

-Although most patients are happy with the outcome, poor cosmetic results that may require additional surgery include:
+Although most patients are happy with the outcome, poor cosmetic results that may need more surgery include:

 After the Procedure